-Demi Lovato's Mom on Her Family's Mental Health, Addiction Journey: What Do You Say When Your Child Is Paying the Bills?
+Demi Lovato's Mom Details Her Family's Harrowing Mental Health and Addiction Journey

 “I wanted to share this story because I thought there might be people out there who might be going through some of the same things that my family was going through,” Dianna, 55, tells PEOPLE of her book Falling with Wings: A Mother’s Story (with Vickie McIntyre).
 “It might help them in some ways.”

 Over the years, Demi, now 25, has been open about her struggles with bipolar disorder, bulimia and substance abuse.
-Now for the first time, Dianna — in an exclusive excerpt in the new issue of PEOPLE — reveals her own journey to recovery from anorexia, depression and Xanax addiction.
+Now for the first time, Dianna — in an exclusive excerpt in the March 12, 2018 issue of PEOPLE — reveals her own journey to recovery from anorexia, depression and Xanax addiction.

 “I’m so proud of my mom for achieving something she’s always wanted to do — tell her story,” Lovato, who wrote the book’s foreword, told PEOPLE.
 “She’s resilient, inspiring and strong.
 Because of her journey and strength to overcome the obstacles that she’s faced in her life, she is my hero.”